-A soft, pliable gluten free naan ready to pair with any buttery Indian dish or eat plain.
+A soft, pliable gluten free naan ready to pair with any buttery or saucy Indian dish or eat plain.

 - 1/2 cup water, heated to 110°F